Cinque Terre: Hike, Bike & Kayak

 Day 5: Levanto / Santa Margherita

-Today is a free day.
-You have the options to walk the so-called Wild-West-Walk.
+Today we transfer our base from Levanto to Santa Mergherita.
+You have the option to either walk part of the way or take the train for the entire distance.
+If you decide to walk you will be travelling on the so-called Wild-West-Walk.
 The first part of your walk follows the beach, then heads into the foothills and down to the charming seaside village of Bonassola (a good place for a morning coffee stop).
 Then stroll through the seaside hills towards the small village of Framura, a collection of ancient hamlets on a hillside, distinctive due to its red rocks.
 From Costa, the largest hamlet, a level path contours around the hills and offers you splendid views out to sea.
-You can opt to either continue your walk to the resort of Deiva Marina, or walk back down to the coast to take a swim, before catching the train.
-Travel to the small town of Moneglia, where you will have time to wander around and explore, before travelling on to Santa Margherita.
+You can opt to either continue your walk to the resort of Deiva Marina, or walk back down to the coast to take a swim, before catching the train to Santa Margherita.

 Day 6: Hiking & Kayaking on Portofino Peninsula